circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 ```

 After an artifact is successfully uploaded, you can view it in the Artifacts tab
-of the Job page in your browser, or access them via the CircleCI API.
+of the Job page in your browser, or access them through the CircleCI API.
 Read the
 documentation on [artifact uploading]({{site.baseurl}}/2.0/artifacts/) to learn more.

 ## Advanced Tooling